Uwe Blab

 Uwe Konstantin Blab (born March 26, 1962) is a German former professional basketball player who had a five-year career in the National Basketball Association (NBA).
+Due to his red hair, Blab was nicknamed “Burning Skyscraper”, especially after becoming, along with Detlef Schrempf, who was drafted the same year, the first German for many years to join the NBA in North America.

 High School and College

 Blab attended Effingham High School in Illinois, which won second place in the Illinois High School Association (IHSA) State Basketball tournament in 1980.
 He played college basketball for the Indiana University Hoosiers, averaging 16 points per game in his senior season.
 He helped IU win the Big Ten championship in 1983 and then advance to the NCAA Tournament's "Elite Eight" the following season.

 National team career

 Blab was first selected to the West Germany national team for the EuroBasket in 1983.
 He was also part of the team at the 1984 Summer Olympics, after graduating from Indiana University.
-A year later, he helped the team to a fifth place finish at EuroBasket 1985.
+A year later, he helped the team to a fifth-place finish at EuroBasket 1985.
 Seven years later, Blab was able to participate in the 1992 Summer Olympics, this time for a unified Germany.